 1. Cardboard quality

-Most buyers of consumer goods ask for strong corrugated cartons with double wall (5 plies).
+Most buyers of consumer goods ask for strong corrugated cartons with double-wall (5 plies).
 This is really the minimum I advise.

-The type of cardboard commonly used in China is of low quality, and tends to suck humidity pretty rapidly.
+The type of cardboard commonly used in China is of low quality and tends to suck humidity pretty rapidly.
 You should take this into account and ask for thick cardboard.

 Triple wall (7 plies) cartons are not unusual, especially when export cartons need to be large (example: more than 60cm in length).
 Smaller cartons always offer better protection.

-This is what a double wall looks like:
+This is what a double-wall looks like:

 If you want to specify your requirements in further details, here are a few pointers:

 - There are grades for cardboard quality.
-For example, B/C (B for the outside layer, and C for inside layer) is common.
+For example, B/C (B for the outside layer, and C for the inside layer) is common.